khraze-yung/shellcase/README.md

 # Neotree-SepsisML
+Explains the project goal, how to run it, project structure, and optionally results or links to demos.
+Crucial for onboarding others.

 Neotree data to risk stratification tool for neonatal sepsis

 - Give ABX
 - Wait ABX
 - No ABX